-On set look management begins by setting up light and camera according to the DPs creative intent.
-From there the camera department needs to define and apply a color pipeline from camera to the on-set monitor.
+On-set look management begins by setting up light and camera according to the DP’s creative intent.
+From there, the camera department needs to define and apply a color pipeline from the camera to the on-set monitor.

 Have your on-set look data within reach

-Whenever a question about the on set looks is popping up you can answer it by just taking a look at the browser in your mobile phone or any other computer device at hand.
-The entire metadata of a shooting with the look-and-feel and the structure of Livegrade is available no matter where you are.
+Whenever a question about the on-set looks pops up, you can answer it by just taking a look at the browser in your mobile phone or any other computer device at hand.
+The entire metadata of a shoot with the look-and-feel and the structure of Livegrade is available no matter where you are.

-You can sort the list by columns and search within your metadata such as look name or scene.
-Customise your Shot Library View by dragging columns to sort them individually and choose particular columns to create your own viewing preset.
+You can sort the list by columns and search within your metadata, such as look name or scene.
+Customize your Shot Library View by dragging columns to sort them individually and choose particular columns to create your own viewing preset.
 Your saved presets are available in all your Livegrade cloud projects and can be shared with others.

 Share your Livegrade cloud project within your team

-As an “admin” you decide about the role of an invited user.
-A viewer can access your Livegrade cloud project and see all uploaded shot information.
-In addition to that a contributor can even upload shot metadata from another instance of Livegrade to the same cloud project.
+As an “admin”, you also get to determine the invited user’s role.
+An “external user” can access your Livegrade cloud project in read-only mode to see all uploaded shot information.
+“Project members” can even upload shot metadata from another instance of Livegrade to the same cloud project.

-All created looks belonging to the project are provided in one cloud space, for instance they can be reviewed and retrieved for the dailies creation at the same time.
-At the end of every shooting day everybody is on the same page and tasks can be shared more flexible within your team.
+All created looks belonging to the project are provided in one cloud space, for instance, they can be reviewed and retrieved for the dailies creation at the same time.
+At the end of every shooting day, everybody is on the same page and tasks can be shared more flexibly within your team.
 For a detailed overview of ShotHub’s user management and all available user roles, check out this dedicated article.

 Review stills from past shoots

-As an option the thumbnails of your library can be uploaded as well and as an “admin” role you can decide who is allowed to see them online.
-Of course it makes sense if the DP is able to see and scroll through graded stills with a full screen preview on any place off-set.
-In this way you enable the camera team to review looks anytime and potentially use them as a reference for new or ongoing shooting or as a starting point in the color grading suite.
-As all camera and lens settings are saved with the shot the created looks can be easier reproduced if needed as well.
+As an option, the thumbnails of your library can be uploaded as well.
+For example, it makes sense if the DP is able to see and scroll through graded stills with a full-screen preview on any place off-set.
+Thus, you enable the camera team to review looks anytime and potentially use them as a reference for new or ongoing shooting or as a starting point in the color grading suite.
+As all camera and lens settings are saved with the shot, the created looks can be easier reproduced if needed as well.

 Prepare dailies creation

-On set looks are essential for the dailies creation, and the grading information has to be transferred to another dailies system.
-ShotHub connects Livegrade and Silverstack, so that file-based look exchange between these two applications becomes unnecessary.
+On-set looks are essential for dailies creation, and the grading information has to be transferred to another dailies system.
+ShotHub connects Livegrade and Silverstack so that file-based look exchange between these two applications becomes unnecessary.

 More details about the look matching options via ShotHub and creating dailies will be covered in an upcoming blog post.

-If you want to find out if ShotHub supports your on-set workflows download the latest beta versions of Livegrade and Silverstack for free and sign in to ShotHub: https://cloud.pomfort.com/ (register or use your Pomfort account)
+If you want to find out if ShotHub supports your on-set workflows download the latest versions of Livegrade and Silverstack and sign in to ShotHub: https://cloud.pomfort.com/